UAA Record: 193-72, 9 seasons

 Green's 2010 and 2011 squads recorded identical 18-9 marks and advanced to the NCAAs, with the 2011 team coming just one win shy of sharing the GNAC title.

-After being picked to finish seventh in the 2009 GNAC preseason coaches’ poll, Green’s squad wound up winning the league by three full matches, boosted by a school-record 13-match win streak.
+After being picked to finish seventh in the 2009 GNAC preseason coaches’ poll, UAA wound up winning the league by three full matches, boosted by a school-record 13-match win streak.
 The Nebraska native earned both the GNAC and NCAA Div.
-II West Region coach-of-the-year awards as the Seawolves tied for the best winning percentage (.742), posted the second-most victories in program history (23).
+II West Region coach-of-the-year awards as the Seawolves tied for the then-best winning percentage (.742), posted the second-most victories in program history (23).
 UAA capped its historic 2009 season by winning its first-ever NCAA match, upsetting Hawaii-Hilo in a 5-set thriller.

-In 2008, Green took over a UAA club that had won just five matches the previous campaign, producing a solid 15-14 mark.
-The Seawolves captured the title of their own UAA Invitational and recorded their first win over a ranked team in almost a decade when they beat then-No. 8 Augustana.
-Under Green’s tutelage, outside hitter Rhea Cardwell became UAA’s first volleyball All-American.
+In 2008, Green took the reins of a Seawolf program that had gone 17-58 over the previous three campaigns and produced a solid 15-14 mark.
+The Seawolves captured the title of their own SpringHill Suites Invitational and recorded their first win over a ranked team in almost a decade when they beat No. 8 Augustana.
+Under Green’s guidance, outside hitter Rhea Cardwell became UAA’s first volleyball All-American.

 Green built a powerhouse program at WNCC, compiling a 453-55 record that culminated in the 2007 NJCAA Div.
 I national championship.
-The Cougars finished in the top 10 at the national tournament in all of Green’s seasons, including a string of four straight ‘Final 4’ appearances.
+The Cougars finished in the top 10 at the national tournament in all of Green’s seasons.
 In his final three seasons, WNCC went 163-7 and finished national runner-up in 2006.

 Under Green's tutelage, the Cougars earned a total of 10 first-team and six second-team All-America certificates and regularly placed players at NCAA Div.
 I and II programs.
 WNCC's players also found success in the classroom, with the team maintaining a cumulative 3.0 grade-point average in all nine of his seasons.